IBM/JSONata4Java/README.md

 ```

 The expression is text describing access to, and manipulation of JSON-structured data.
+In this case we are getting the value of the "c" variable and summing up its array values.
+JSONata is very powerful, allowing many built in functions as described at the http://docs.jsonata.org/overview.html site.

-We begin by parsing the expression
+We begin by parsing the expression to ensure there are no syntax errors.
-to ensure there are no syntax errors.
-If the content parses correctly, you can then execute the parsed expression (expr below)
+If the content parses correctly, you can then execute the parsed expression (expr)
-against a JSON object.
+against the jsonObj object.

 When you run the Test program above, you will see:
 ```